African archaeology: Metal-using Africa

 Farming societies in Africa developed after the origins and spread of livestock pastoralism throughout the continent.
 The early use of metallurgy by farming communities may have been developed independently in Africa around 3000-2000 BCE.
+There is still debate surrounding the exact beginning of iron usage in many parts of Africa and the circumstances in which its production began.
+The Bantu expansion is commonly cited as a catalyst to the spread of Iron across the continent, however, the expansion was not that of one monolithic group, but various waves of migration.
+As these Bantu peoples moved, some with the knowledge of iron working, they adapted to new environments and established new foodways, leading to a spread of ideas and utilization of new technology.
 Pockets of iron usage appeared in subsequent millennia but metal did not supplant stone in the south of the continent until around 500 BCE, when both iron and copper spread southwards through the continent, reaching the Cape around 200 CE.
-Although some details regarding the Bantu expansion are still controversial amongst archaeologists, linguists, and historians, the widespread use of iron does seem to have played a major role in the spread of Bantu farming communities throughout sub-Saharan Africa.
-Contact and interaction between hunter/gatherer, pastoralist, and incoming farming communities remains an important topic of interest in African archaeology today.

 In 2014, ancient DNA analysis of a 2,330-year-old male forager's skeleton in southern Africa found that the specimen belonged to the L0d2c1c mtDNA haplogroup.
 This maternal clade is today most closely associated with the Ju, a subgroup of the indigenous San people, which points to population continuity in the region.
 In 2016, a Late Iron Age desiccated mummy from the Tuli region in northern Botswana was also found to belong to haplogroup L0.

 In central Nigeria, West Africa, around 1,500 BCE, the Nok culture developed on the Jos Plateau.
 The Nok people produced lifelike representations in terracotta, including human heads and human figures, elephants, and other animals.
 By 500 BCE, and possibly a few centuries earlier, they were smelting iron.
 By 200 AD the Nok culture had vanished.
 Based on stylistic similarities with the Nok terracottas, the bronze figurines of the Yoruba kingdom of Ife and those of the Bini kingdom of Benin are now believed to be continuations of the traditions of the earlier Nok culture.

 Another site in southern Africa that used different types of metal was Bosutswe.
 The people who lived there used materials such as copper, bronze, and iron.
 It was proven that this metalworking was the basis for the trade that was responsible for the site's success and kept the power in the ruling Lose class.